Rajnish Wellness to set up healthcare focused wellness centres at 270 stations over Eastern Railway on license basis for 5 years | www.lokmattimes.com

 Rajnish Wellness to set up healthcare focused wellness centres at 270 stations over Eastern Railway on license basis for 5 years

-Rajnish Wellness Ltd - a leading brand manufacturing and selling various ayurvedic medicinal products for personal sexual wellness has emerged as a winner for the prestigious tender from the Eastern Railway.
-Company will be setting up healthcare focused multi-utility store (Wellness Centre) at 270 stations over Easter Railway on license basis for a period of 5 years.
-Railway authorities have accepted the company's tender document for a period of 5 years from the date of commencement of contract.
-Company will pay 1st annual license fee at Rs 3.25 crore with escalation of license fee.
+Mumbai (Maharashtra) [India], February 18: : Rajnish Wellness Ltd – a leading brand manufacturing and selling various ayurvedic medicinal ...

-Rajnish Wellness Ltd - a leading brand manufacturing and selling various ayurvedic medicinal products for personal sexual wellness has emerged as a winner for the prestigious tender from the Eastern Railway.
+Mumbai (Maharashtra) [India], February 18: : Rajnish Wellness Ltd – a leading brand manufacturing and selling various ayurvedic medicinal products for personal sexual wellness has emerged as a winner for the prestigious tender from the Eastern Railway.
 Company will be setting up healthcare focused multi-utility store (Wellness Centre) at 270 stations over Easter Railway on license basis for a period of 5 years.
-Railway authorities have accepted the company's tender document for a period of 5 years from the date of commencement of contract.
-Company will pay 1st annual license fee at Rs 3.25 crore with escalation of license fee.
+Railway authorities have accepted the company’s tender document for a period of 5 years from the date of commencement of contract.
+Company will pay 1st annual license fee at Rs.
+3.25 crore with escalation of license fee.

 The terms and conditions of the tender along with the following provisions will prevail till execution of the agreement.